eemeli/make-plural/README.md

 [here](https://github.com/eemeli/make-plural.js/releases/latest)

-## `plurals.js` - Precompiled plurals
+## Precompiled plurals

-Contains an UMD module that can be included with node's `require` or AMD's `define`.
-In a browser environment, will populate a global object `plurals`.
+`plurals.js` contains an UMD module that can be included with node's `require` or AMD's `define`.
+In a browser environment, it will populate a global object `plurals`.
 Said module contains 199 functions (one per [language](http://www.unicode.org/cldr/charts/27/supplemental/language_plural_rules.html)), each taking as a first parameter the value to be classified (either a number or a string), and as an optional second parameter, a boolean that if true, applies ordinal rather than cardinal rules.

+`pluralCategories.js` has a similar structure to `plurals.js`, but contains an array of the pluralization categories the cardinal and ordinal rules each language's pluralization function may output.

-If your language isn't directly included, try removing any trailing parts that are separated from the stem by `-` or `_`.
+If your language isn't directly included in either of the above, try removing any trailing parts that are separated from the stem by `-` or `_`.

 ### Precompiled use: Node